cransom/surface-pro-3-nixos/README.md

 machine that had some amount of Linux support.
 There are are a few people running Ubuntu/Arch but no recent mentions of this hardware on Nixos.

+Thanks to https://github.com/matthewwardrop/linux-surfacepro3 as I've grabbed the relevant hardware patches from there and just bundled them up in a NixOS compatible fashion.

 # What works

-In kernel 4.3, most things work with only minor patches to the typecover (hid-multitouch) and cameras.
+In kernel 4.4, most things work with only minor patches to the typecover (hid-multitouch) and cameras.

 ## Type Cover